 More details on Two Step Verification can be found here.

-Read more in our Safety & Moderation series:
+Read more in our “Helping you stay safe on PlayStation Network” series: